kahanu/KahanuSchematics/README.md

 This custom schematics create several bits of code to save time building components or services.

+**IMPORTANT** - this schematic is still in Alpha and is NOT in NPM yet.
+If you want to learn about how to build your own custom schematic, you can clone this project and see how these schematics are built.
+I will update this documentation when this package has been added to NPM to be used in production.

 ## Current Schematics - as of 6/27/2019
 + Core - this schematic creates an entire folder with folders for guards, interceptors, entity models, and base services.
 + Service - this schematic create a service class similar to the normal Angular service schematic, but adds my custom HttpBase class that contains the basic CRUD operations using the HttpClient.